 - Place in white return envelope, seal and mail or drop off in ballot drop box.
 Remember-If you are planning to mail back the ballot you will need two stamps.

-If you are planning to vote by mail, apply early and allow ample time for mailing- The full process will take more than one week to accomplish It could take up to a week to receive your ballot due to reduced staffing and mailing time and it could take up to a week for it to be mailed back.
-Ballots must be returned to the Town Offices (not polling locations) by the close of polls on March 29th to be counted.
+If you are planning to vote by mail, apply early and allow ample time for mailing- The full process will take more than one week to accomplish.
+It could take up to a week to receive your ballot due to reduced staffing and mailing time and it could take up to a week for it to be mailed back.
+Ballots must be returned to the Town Offices (not polling locations) by the close of polls on March 29th in order to be counted.
 A ballot drop box is available outside the Town Clerks office, 322 Concord Road.
 (Rear of building) This is the only ballot drop box available and will be open 24/7.

 All completed ballots must be received by 8:00 pm on election day.
 All voters who have requested a ballot for the March 29, 2021 Annual Town Election will still be eligible to vote in-person on election day as long as their ballot has not been cast.